Police: Child suffered 20 minutes of hate on school bus

-GOUVERNEUR — Police say the racially-charged assault of a 10-year-old black girl by two white girls, on a school bus ride home, was not a quick affair and school officials said is irreversible.
+GOUVERNEUR — The attack of a 10-year-old black girl by two similar aged white girls on a school bus earlier this month was prolonged and the damage is irreversible, police and school officials said Tuesday.

 “It wasn’t a quick incident,” Village Police Sgt.
 Darren J. Fairbanks said Tuesday.
 “It was a period of time, over the course of approximately 20 minutes.”

-“I think what bothers me the most is I can’t undo it,” Mrs. French told the Times Tuesday.
+“I think what bothers me the most is I can’t undo it,” Mrs. French said.
 “If somebody falls and breaks an arm, we can fix it.
 An arm mends and there’s no history, so to speak, of it.
 I can’t undo what has happened to this child and that is terribly, terribly, terribly, painful.”

-A Monday news release from Chief Laurina M. Greenhill said the alleged victim was left with a black eye, bruises and missing hair after her two classmates reportedly beat her up on a school bus Sept.
-10.
+A Monday news release from Chief Laurina M. Greenhill said the alleged victim was left with a black eye, bruises and missing hair after her two classmates beat her up on a school bus.

-The students accused of the assault, ages 10 and 11, and a bus monitor who stood by idly as the attack unfolded, have been charged with the 11-year-old facing felony hate crime charges.
+The students accused of the assault, ages 10 and 11, and a bus monitor who stood by idly as the attack unfolded, have been charged.
+The 11-year-old is facing felony hate crime charges, because of racially motivated language used during the incident, police said.

 Sgt.
 Fairbanks said, on the bus in question, there was only the driver and the monitor, Tiffany N. Spicer, 28, of 183 River Road, Edwards, who is employed by First Student, acting as adult supervisors.